Alex-Unnippillil/flappy-bird/README.md

 # Flappy Bird Classic (TypeScript + Canvas)

 A TypeScript and Webpack recreation of the original 288×512 Flappy Bird.
-The project renders entirely with the Canvas 2D API, ships a deterministic game loop, and bundles static assets that can be deployed to GitHub Pages or any static host.
+The game boots through `src/main.ts`, which wires a responsive canvas, DOM HUD, and input bindings before handing control to the `ClassicGame` state machine.
+The entire experience renders with the Canvas 2D API, ships a deterministic game loop, and bundles static assets that can be deployed to GitHub Pages or any static host.